 Furthermore, if you already pre-ordered the upcoming expansion - Destiny 2: Shadowkeep - on Battle.net, you will be able to migrate it to your Steam account at later date.

 Also, you won't have to create a brand new Steam account specifically for Destiny 2 - your current account will do just fine.
 Bungie said that more details about Destiny 2 migration to Steam will be revealed as we get closer to the release date so we'll keep an eye on Bungie's announcements and let you know once they share something new.

 In other Destiny 2 news, AMD recently confirmed that they managed to fix the issue which prevented Ryzen 3000 users from playing the game.
-Some players reported strange bug after upgrading to a new CPU from AMD's new lineup.
-A new BIOS version should be out in the upcoming days so make sure you download and install it if you have Ryzen 3000 CPU.
+Some players reported strange bug after upgrading to a new CPU from AMD's new lineup. should be out in the upcoming days so make sure you download and install it if you have Ryzen 3000 CPU.